civicrm/civicrm-dev-docs/docs/framework/asset-builder.md

 ```

 !!! note "Note: Parmaters and caching"
-    Each combination of ($asset,$params) will be cached separately.
+    Each combination of (`$asset`,`$params`) will be cached separately.

-!!! tip "Tip: Economize parameter size"
+!!! tip "Tip: Economize on parameters"
-    In debug mode, all parameters are passed as part of the URL. `AssetBuilder`
+    In debug mode, all parameters are passed as part of the URL.
-    will try to compress them, but fundamentally: long `$params` will produce
+    `AssetBuilder` will try to compress them, but it can only do so much.
-    long URLs.
+    Fundamentally, long `$params` will produce long URLs.

 ## Other considerations